Technology

 7. Implanted pacemaker, defibrillator or deep brain stimulator, or documented clinically significant arrhythmias

-8. Infra-tentorial tumor
+8. Infra-tentorial tumour

 Approved Indication